by Yasmine El-Geressi

 I used to include Farouk Jwaideh’s poems in my paintings so I approached him and I asked him what he thought about my work.
 He told me that I must showcase my art in an exhibition.
 He introduced me to the painter Salah Taher who thought my work was great and they both set up the exhibition.
-I was the first Saudi artist to have an exhibition in Egypt following a long period of differences between Egypt and Saudi Arabia.

 What does ‘success’ mean to you?